-Tests: There are tests provided for each module, however, students are given many study helps via their student notes within the Student Notebook, and a practice Study Guide they complete once they finish a module.
+Tests: There are tests provided for each module, however, students are given many study helps via their student notes within the Student Notebook, and a practice Study Guide they complete once they complete a module.
 The first two module tests are assigned to be given as open-book tests so that students learn the format of this course and more easily transition to improve the skill of test-taking, thus preparing them for upper grades and even college work.

 Character-building: Middle school-aged students are in a transition period between childhood and adulthood, and we believe it is important to emphasize the importance of character.
 Thus in each module, parents are encouraged (and guided) to incorporate character performance into their student’s grade.

 Grading: Complete, step-by-step grading rubrics are provided to the parents, showing how to calculate a module grade from the student’s module test, lab work, and character displayed throughout the module.

 Seeing God’s Creative Hand: Throughout the course, students are able to see evidence of God’s creation as they learn scientific principles.
 Additionally, they will be excited to learn about many great scientists in history who were driven to study our world out of a desire to better know God as its creator.
 The course is sandwiched by this historical information within the first module and a presentation of testimonies by modern-day scientists in the last module to help encourage students to study science to better know God and give him glory!